suffolklibraries/sljekyll/about/jobs/_posts/2018-01-02-brandon-library-and-information-advisor.md

 If you have experience in a customer facing role, enjoy helping people, have a willingness to work within a team in a busy environment and an interest in books and computers, we would like to hear from you.

-This position is for 6.5 hours per week working alternate Sundays.
+This position is for 6.5 hours per week working alternate Saturdays.

 The rate of pay is &pound;8.01 per hour.